Diane Wood: Personal life

 Wood is married to Robert L. Sufit, a professor of neurology at Northwestern University's Feinberg School of Medicine, to whom she was introduced by her fellow Seventh Circuit Judge Ilana Rovner.
 She has six children, including three stepchildren, from her previous two marriages.

 She was married from 1978 to 1998 to Dennis J. Hutchinson, a professor at the University of Chicago Law School.
 Wood married her first husband, Steve Van, while both were law students.
-She and Hutchinson, who became close friends during their time as law students in Texas, separated amicably and remain friends, colleagues and co-parents today.

 She plays oboe and English horn in the North Shore Chamber Orchestra in Evanston, Illinois, in the Chicago Bar Association Symphony Orchestra, and in the West Suburban Concert Band in LaGrange, Illinois.

 Wood lives in Hinsdale, Illinois, and is Protestant.